Symposia and Workshops

 However, studies on the formation of identity through space have been primarily handled in the frame of urban studies until recent years.
 Yet, the various identity-making practices have certainly had significant influences on and through the rural built environment.
 In this symposium, we reopen the discussion of the making of identity in rural areas, which have dramatically changed under different political, social, and economic conditions from the verge of the 20th century until today, and potential contested spaces as traces of this process.
 We thereby seek a better in-depth understanding of spatial dynamics related to the specific cultural and social spheres of 20th’s century rurality.

-The symposium will take place as an online event, starting with an evening lecture on Thursday, 28 October.
+The symposium took place as an online event, starting with an evening lecture on Thursday, 28 October.

 The conference report written by Dr. Firuzan Melike Sümertaş can be found as a pdf file under this link.